ioccc-src/winner/1990/tbr/README.md

 The error value of `chdir()` is doubled so that we don't exit from the parent shell on a `chdir()` error (since `e()` exits on `-1` errors only).
-All other system call failures exit since they are from subshells.
+All other system call failures exit since they are from sub-shells.

 Recursion is sneakily employed to avoid a second call to `fork()`, and the line is parsed in a fairly bizarre fashion:  backwards.
 The